SEKOIA-IO/documentation/docs/operation_center/playbook_overview.md

 - `SIC Operator` by selecting the 36 roles that starts with SIC
 - `Symphony Operator` by selecting the 7 roles that starts with SYMPHONY

-Then, to be able to use a an actionable such as a Sekoia trigger, you should create an API key with the right level of accreditations: SIC Operation and Symphony Operator.
+Then, to be able to use a `Block` such as a Sekoia trigger, you should create an API key with the right level of accreditations: SIC Operation and Symphony Operator.
 To do it, go to `Settings > Communities > Your community > API Keys > + API Key`
 - Name and describe your API Key
 - Select the right roles for your key in order to be efficient